ambac13/CS246-Remnants/README.md

 This project was done for <b>CS246</b> at <b>BYU-I</b>.
 To be able to create this program in the time allocated we will start with the original code for Bludbourne.
 Some of the planned changes include new menus, a new party system, and battle UI.

 More Info:
 This project was created using the libgdx library.
+Found <a href="https://libgdx.badlogicgames.com/">here</a>.
-Found here.https://libgdx.badlogicgames.com/ Mastering LibGDX Game Development by Patrick Hoey was a big help in this.
-Find his book here.
+Mastering LibGDX Game Development by Patrick Hoey was a big help in this.
+Find his book<a href="https://www.packtpub.com/game-development/mastering-libgdx-game-development">here</a>.
 This project started with code from Bludbourne and several classes were changed, created and modified.
-The BludBourne code, in all of it's originality can be found on Patrick Hoey's GitHub here Bludbourne is open source as indicated on page 418 of Mastering LibGDX GameDevelopment.
+The BludBourne code, in all of it's originality can be found on Patrick Hoey's GitHub <a href="https://github.com/patrickhoey/BludBourne">here</a> Bludbourne is open source as indicated on page 418 of Mastering LibGDX GameDevelopment.